Annapurna Circuit Trek - 15 Days

 How Difficult Is Annapurna Circuit Trek

-Annapurna Circuit trek is listed as moderate to challenging in difficulty rating.
-The primary difficulty factors are altitude, long duration, unpredictable weather conditions, basic facilities at high altitude and demands of good physical stamina.
+Annapurna Circuit trek is considered as moderate to challenging in difficulty rating.
+However, the actual level of difficulty depends on your trekking experience, physical fitness, and how well prepared you are for the trek.
+The primary factors that makes this trek tough are due to high-altitude, long duration, unpredictable weather conditions, basic facilities at high altitude and demands of good physical stamina.
 Lets see in detail about these factors so that it will help you to prepare before undertaking the trek.

 Altitude and Acclimatization: